Lesson 5: Intervals Part 1

 Diatonic Intervals...

-Now let's start looking at some intervals, however, before we do this, I need to define the word diatonic.
-It roughly means "in the key."
 For instance, the D note is diatonic to the key of C major because it is the second note of the C major scale.
-That is, a D note is in the key of C major.
+That is to say, a D note is in the key of C major.
 An Ab (A flat), however, is not diatonic to the key of C because Ab is not in the C major scale.
 Ab would be considered a non-diatonic note in this respect.

 It only makes sense then that a diatonic interval is an interval that is derived using notes from a particular scale or key.
-(That is, we pick a key and stick with it.
-We only use notes from that particular scale to make intervals.)
+That is, we pick a key and stick with it.
+We only use notes from that particular scale to make intervals.

 Diagram 6 shows some diatonic intervals using the C major scale.
 (All of the intervals are derived using only natural notes or notes from the key of C.) The diagram shows the distance of each scale tone relative to the root note of the scale.
 These intervals are important and should be memorized because they are always the same for all major scales.
 That is, if we compare each scale degree with the root for any major scale, we will always get these same intervallic relationships - a unison or perfect prime, a major 2nd, a major 3rd, a perfect 4th, a perfect 5th, a major 6th, a major 7th, and an octave or perfect 8th.